Akshayreddy2004/ai-resume-parser/README.md

-A good README is the front page of your project on GitHub.
-It's the first thing recruiters and other developers will see.

-How to use this:

-Go to your ai-resume-parser repository on GitHub.

-Click the "Add a README" button.

-Copy the text below and paste it into the editor.

-Commit the changes.

 AI-Powered Resume Parser 🚀
 An intelligent web application designed to automate and enhance the resume screening process.
 This tool leverages the power of the Google Gemini API to parse resumes, analyze them against job descriptions, and generate valuable insights for recruiters and hiring managers.

 Live Demo

 https://ai-resume-parser.netlify.app/

-(Pro Tip: You can easily create a GIF of your app using a free tool like GIPHY Capture or ScreenToGif and upload it to your repository to replace this link.)

 Key Features ✨
 Multi-Format Upload: Accepts resumes in both PDF and DOCX formats.